ilios/user-guide/admin/maintain-user-record.md

 # Maintain User Record

-With the advent of Ilios 3.0, more user record information modification and maintenance can be performed using the application than ever before.

 ### Search for and Find User Record to Modify

 You can perform a search and select an existing Ilios user record to modify as shown below.